 Jump to:

-Black Bean Hummus is nothing but the classic hummus dip made using black beans instead of chickpeas.
+Black Bean Hummus is nothing but the classic hummus recipe made using black beans instead of chickpeas.

 It is a great dip to serve for parties with nachos, pita chips, pita bread, or veggie sticks.

-The black bean Hummus recipe is vegan and gluten-free and is loaded with protein, fibers, vitamins, and minerals.
+This creamy black bean hummus recipe is vegan and gluten-free and is loaded with protein, fiber, vitamins, and minerals.
 It keeps you full for a long time making it apt to include in your weight loss diet.

 It is also creamier than traditional hummus.